wireapp/wire-server-deploy/offline/postgresql-cluster.md

 ### 🆕 Manual Standby Clone and Registration (New Node Setup)

-Note: You can always run the ansible playbook for a clean HA postgresql cluster setup.
-It won't remove the existing Postgresql Wire database.
-It will reset the repmgr to make sure a HA postgresql cluster is available.
+Note: You can always run the ansible playbook to reset the HA cluster configuration.
+It will NOT delete the existing PostgreSQL Wire database or any data - it only resets repmgr cluster state to prepare for redeployment.

 When you need to manually clone and register a standby from scratch (corrupted data, new node, or complete rebuild):